3PU/2nd-paw/README.md

 - Users can make monetary donations.
 - Users can browse through all user blogposts.
 - Users can create a blogpost and share their story with the visitors of the website.

+**Future Features:**

+In the future, I'm looking to implement the following features:

+- Allowing users to edit/delete their donated products or blogposts.
+- Adding social share buttons so users can share a product or blogpost with others.
+- Adding a like and comment feature to blogposts so users can like and comment on blogposts.
+- Implement admin approvla of all contributions from users (product donations or blogposts) before they are visible on the page to ensure the quality and content of the contribution is acceptable.
+- Add information pages about the cat/dog shelters 2nd Paws supports with regularly updated information showing the positive impact the 2nd Paw users have on their work.

 ### Feature 1 - Learn more about the company